-19.4 Point-to-point service-specific schema
+15.4 Point-to-point Ethernet Service Definition schema

-All service capabilities of earlier versions of the NSI CS have been captured in the service-specific schema for NSI CS.
+All service capabilities of earlier versions of the NSI CS have been captured in the servicespecific schema for NSI CS.
 Service parameters must be encapsulated in an XML element for inclusion in the criteria element of a reservation request.
 In addition, any modifiable parameters of the reservation must also be defined as XML elements for inclusion in the criteria element of a modification request.